-Are you feeling brain-dead, emotionally stressed out, or just plain pooped?
+Are you feeling emotionally stressed out, or just plain pooped?
 If so, you have company.
 Researchers report that the majority of adult Americans today suffer from stress and tiredness.

 A stress-driven body and mind is the major cause of fatigue, and unfortunately, for many people this is a normal state of living in today's hectic world.
 Most people have lost touch with the normal experience of "calm energy," which is a state of low tension and high energy that allows for optimism, confidence, and the stamina necessary to enjoy success, love and happiness.

 Happily, Maharishi Ayurveda is well-equipped to restore balance and combat the underlying causes of the general, stress-related tiredness that many Americans suffer from today.

 What Causes Fatigue?

 According to Maharishi Ayurveda, fatigue is caused by overuse, misuse or no use of the mind, emotions or body.
 For instance, your job may be easy for you, but if you have to put in a lot of overtime, that can result in fatigue.

 Misuse is doing something that is against your nature.
 If you are an honest person, and you find yourself in a situation where you feel pressured to lie or cheat, that misuse of your mental faculties could cause you to feel fatigued.

 An example of physical misuse is knowing that a physical task is beyond your capability, but doing it anyway.
 Or perhaps your heart is very tender, and you are surrounded by people who are habitually angry—an example of emotional misuse.

 Even lack of use can cause fatigue.
 "Use it or lose it" applies not only to the body, but to the brain and emotions as well.